tycho26/wallpaper-sorter/README.md

 # wallpaper-sorter
-A script for sorting wallpapers based on resolution.
+A script for sorting wallpapers based on dimensions.